Coastline of the United Kingdom: Islands

 There are over 1,000 islands within the UK; about 130 are permanently inhabited according to the 2001 Census.
 Of the remaining islands, some are used for farming and are occupied occasionally, some are nature reserves with restricted access and some are little more than sea-swept rocks.
 The main occupied islands and island groups in the UK are as follows:

 The Channel Islands (including Jersey, Guernsey, Alderney and Sark) and the Isle of Man are not part of the UK; they are self-governing Crown dependencies therefore their coastlines are not coastlines of the United Kingdom.

 Peninsulas

 Peninsulas around the UK coast include:

 Bays

 Bays, sea lochs (loughs) and large estuaries include:

+Recreational access

+The coastline of the United Kingdom offers extensive recreational opportunities including seaside resorts and coastal paths: